flengyel/sagequeue/README.md

 ### Procedure: rebuild the container image without corrupting the queue

 `bin/build-image.sh` removes and recreates the `sagemath` container.
-If workers are running during container removal, their in-flight `podman exec sagemath ...` calls fail and the corresponding job files move to `var/<JOBSET>/queue/failed/` i (typical exit codes: `rc=137` / `rc=255`, including “container has already been removed”).
+If workers are running during container removal, their in-flight `podman exec sagemath ...` calls fail and the corresponding job files move to `var/<JOBSET>/queue/failed/` (typical exit codes: `rc=137` / `rc=255`, including “container has already been removed”).

 Run this sequence (example jobset: Shrikhande r=3):